rlrightleft/learn-SQL-MySQL/sqlzoo/2_SELECT_from_World.md

 ---

 ## Problem 4
-Show the name and population in millions for the countries of the continent South America.
+Show the name and population in millions for the countries of the continent 'South America'.
+Divide the population by 1000000 to get population in millions.

 **My Solution:**